-Firstly, making a call to your insurance company is vital.
+Firstly, check with your insurance company about your coverage of natural disasters.
+This is vital.
 Hence, you know everything that is covered before tackling any activities.
 In some cases, it can affect your policy, making it unviable.

 Ensuring that your property and surrounding area is safe to walk on as often, they may look harmless.
 Yet, there can be hidden dangers that are not visible to the naked eye.
 Do what you can to avoid any further damage such as scaffolding or covering a damaged roof.

 You will probably need disaster cleanup services to help clean everything up safely and to assist you throughout the process.
 They will come out rapidly to ensure the safety measures are in place.
 Allowing a cleanup service who are licensed and insured fully to come in and clean takes the weight off your shoulders.

 Although recovering the things in your home can be heartbreaking, records of the damaged items can be given to your insurance company as evidence of what has been destroyed.
 This could be fabrics, photographs, or documents.

 Keep in mind though that most natural disasters are not covered by a standard home insurance policy.
 Read the details of your policy and reach out to your insurance agent for help along the way and so you can fully understand what is and is not replaceable.